CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 A -- false --> C[???]
 ```

+We need to work out what to do in the case when the time input is later than midday.

 ### 🗺️ Describing the strategy

 Let's describe the strategy for dealing with an input that is after midday.

-Earlier we observed that when the time goes beyond midday then we can subtract 12 from the hours time to get the new hours for the 12 hour clock time.
+Earlier we observed that when the time goes beyond midday then **we can subtract 12 from the hours time to get the new hours for the 12 hour clock time**.
+So if the time is "23:00", we know that the hours will be "11" in the 12 hour clock time.

 _Before_ writing code, we can define our approach in steps: